 The welfare of our girls is the most important thing for us at Badminton, and all members of staff are there to offer support and guidance to Boarders and Day Girls.

-We do understand that those without contacts in the UK may find it hard to identify a guardian, so we can supply you with details of agencies accredited by the Association for the Education and Guardianship of International Students (AEGIS) that parents have used in the past when they have not been able to appoint a guardian from among their own family or friends.
-Please contact the School Office if you would find it helpful to have more details.
+We do understand that those without contacts in the UK may find it hard to identify a Guardian, so we can supply you with details of agencies accredited by the Association for the Education and Guardianship of International Students (AEGIS) that parents have used in the past when they have not been able to appoint a Guardian from among their own family or friends.